 Resolutions that are easy to stick to are somewhat difficult to come by, aren’t they?!
 There’s a lot of stigma around setting resolutions and sticking to them.
 One I repeatedly hear from both professional AND enthusiast photographers are “I wish I’d taken more photos.”
-For some of us, the reason we give is a lack of time, for others, it might be a lack of equipment, money, inspiration, self-belief… Whatever is currently holding you back, here are some ideas to help make 2020 the year you smash your New Year’s Photography goals…
+For some of us, the reason we give is a lack of time, for others, it might be a lack of equipment, money, inspiration, self-belief… Whatever is currently holding you back, here are some ideas to help make this year the year you smash your New Year’s Photography goals…

 Take a portrait – not a selfie.
 Set yourself up with the timer function or a wireless remote control and start experimenting with your most available subject matter – you.
 It could be anything from your outfit of the day to photos with your friends.
 Experiment by changing your distance from the camera, explore different lighting conditions, or even just looking at or away from the lens.

 If you’re using your phone for photos, make sure that the camera app is on your homepage and close to your thumb so it’s easy to get to.
 Sometimes half the battle is getting the app open quick enough to get the shot!

 Get to know nature.
 There’s nothing more lovely than getting the same scene in each season.
 If you’ve got access to a stunning view, a garden, or a particularly awesome tree you pass regularly, take a photo of it.
 Pop a note in a calendar or diary to take another photo in a month’s time.

 Take a photo every day.
 Stuck for inspiration?
 With so many other people setting New Year’s Photography goals, there are 365 projects all over the internet, offering a theme or word of the day for you to use as your inspiration.
 Put them all together at the end, they’ll be a wonderful way to review your year.
 And, of course, there are plenty of 52-week challenges for those of you that might understandably want a slightly lower level of commitment!